 - Free interpreter services—please let us know if you would like an interpreter available during your infusion

 How to Prepare for Your Treatment

-If your stay is less than 3 hours, you are welcome to bring snacks or a sack lunch.
+You are welcome to bring snacks or a sack lunch.
 A family member accompanying you may wish to bring snacks as well, as their meal is not included in the treatment.
 In consideration of other patients, we encourage foods with little or no odor.
 Trendz Café is across the lobby from the Infusion and Immunotherapy Center and is open daily, 7 AM – 7 PM, for meals, snacks and beverages.

 Factors Influencing your Treatment Time and Length of Stay

 - Having your labs drawn at least a day prior to your scheduled appointment may shorten your treatment time.

 - If your lab tests are drawn on the day of your treatment, it may take 30 minutes to 1 hour to receive the results.

 - In many cases, your nurse must report the results to your physician before any preparation of your medication.
 Sometimes, treatment may be postponed based on your lab results.